 Each of the domes is made of a number of petals and a top cone.
 The petals were prefabricated using specific casts, while the large central dome is made of eight lower petals, four upper petals and a top cone.
 The four smaller domes are made of three petals and a top cone.

 The domes are covered in a gold-palladium alloy to achieve the matte-finish envisioned by the architect.
 A total of approximately 90,000 gold leaves measuring 8cm² were used for gilding the fives domes.

-The structure of the church is made of reinforced concrete and covered with stone cladding on outside and plaster for frescos on the inside.
+The structure of the church is made of reinforced concrete and covered with stone cladding on the outside and plaster for frescos on the inside.
 It was created by erecting 125t of scaffolding on the interior to which 17m-high formwork was fixed.
 Concrete was then poured from the top using a special formulation developed by cement company Lafarge.

 The technique enables gradual hardening of the concrete immediately after pouring to avoid the creation of pressure at the base, which can lead to distortion of the formwork.
 It helped achieve a high-quality structure within a shorter construction time period.

 Bouygues Bâtiment Ile-de-France was the main contractor for the construction of the building.
 The domes were manufactured by Multiplast.